mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 From the looks of it, the comedians seem to be creating these images by hand using general-purpose image editing tools.
 As show details changed, the comedians would sometimes clunkily edit on top of their previous image, presumably because they didn't have a way of going back and editing the original.

 My idea was to create a specialized tool for creating these images.
-It would save your data so you could edit it later and produce updated images when you announce new shows.
+It would save comedians' data so they could edit it later and produce updated images as they added shows to their schedule.

-If my tool was easier to use and produced better output than general-purpose tools, comedians would use mine.
+If my tool was easier to use and produced better output than general-purpose tools, comedians would use it.
 It would drive people to WanderJest, and it would be a way for WanderJest to get information about shows.

 I spent a Saturday learning about the `<canvas>` element in browser APIs and threw together this prototype: